 No. Co-op opportunities are available in numerous geographic regions, industries, and organizations.
 As British Columbia is home to UBC’s campuses, many co-op opportunities are in British Columbia and Alberta as the closest regions, but opportunities are available across Canada, in the USA and globally.
 Students can seek out and secure opportunities in any geographic region of interest and we encourage students to be ‘geographically flexible’ to increase opportunities and success in securing relevant experience.

-How many work terms are required to receive "Co-op" designation?
+How many work terms are required to receive the "Co-op" designation on my degree parchment?

 What happens if I don’t secure a co-op job?